Robots (2023 film): Plot

 In 2032, advanced robotics allow humans to own lifelike androids as servants and manual laborers.
-Wealthy suburban couple Elaine and Charles secretly use illegal android doubles of themselves to manage the demands of work and dating.
+Wealthy suburbanites Elaine and Charles secretly use illegal android doubles of themselves to manage the demands of work and dating.
 Charles’ duplicate, C2, performs his job and seduces women for him, while Elaine’s duplicate, E2, dates multiple men simultaneously to obtain money and gifts.

 A mix-up in addresses leads Charles to mistakenly walk into a private board meeting and behave inappropriately, believing he is seducing Elaine.
 Meanwhile, C2 and E2 meet for the first time and spend the night together.

 The next morning, Charles and Elaine both realize their androids are missing.
 When the two locate each other, they learn that C2 and E2 have fallen in love and gone rogue.
 They turn to Zach, the engineer who created the androids, for help.
 Zach tracks the pair via GPS but warns that recovering them will be nearly impossible, as they have achieved self-awareness.

 Charles secretly enlists his ex-soldier friend Ashley ("Fat Ninja") to assist.
 The group captures the androids at a motel, subduing them with tasers and locking them in the trunk.
 However, C2 and E2 soon escape, stealing their human counterparts’ identities and assets.
 They record a fake video implicating Charles and Elaine in an armed robbery, using it as blackmail to keep them from pursuing them while they plan an escape to Mexico.

 Broke and on the run, Charles and Elaine retreat to his stepfather’s remote cabin.
 Initially resentful of each other, they bond over whiskey and shared frustration.
 The next morning, Elaine realizes the androids intend to permanently replace them after seeing social media posts suggesting a wedding.

 When they arrive at the vineyard wedding venue, they find C2 and E2 preparing to marry.
 Disguised as service androids, Charles and Elaine ambush them, tasing C2 and throwing him off a cliff before subduing E2.
 Desperate, they demand Zach’s help once more, borrowing his prototype sex robot, E3, to trick C2 into believing E2 has returned to Charles.

 Their plan unravels when local deputies intervene and arrest both couples.
 Fingerprinting reveals identical matches, exposing the illegal clones.
 The sheriff alerts federal authorities, eager for media attention, but Charles uses his one phone call to contact Ashley, who orchestrates their escape by destroying the police station and all evidence.

 At the Mexican border, identical retinal scans mean only two can cross.
 In a moment of redemption, Charles urges C2 to leave with E2, allowing the androids freedom in a country where they will be recognized as equals.

 With no remaining evidence, Charles and Elaine avoid prosecution.
 Having learned empathy from their creations, they reconcile and symbolically take C2 and E2’s place in the wedding ceremony.